-Jersey finger is a tear of one of the flexor tendons in a finger.
-There are four tendons of the Flexor Digitorum Profundus muscle which pass into each of the fingers.
-This finger injury is common in contact sports and can cause the tendon to bunch at the base of the finger.
-Read more on the steps you should take to treat this injury below.
+Jersey finger is a tear of one of the flexor tendons in the tip of the finger.
+It is common in contact sports, especially Rugby and American Football and results in the tendon bunching at the base of the finger.

 Jersey finger symptoms

 - Inability to bend the finger normally, although it can still be forced into a bent position.

 - You may have felt a ‘snap’ at the time the injury occurred.

 - Tenderness on the pad of the finger.